Tilakraj0308/To-Do-List/Readme.md

 ##  📈 Improvements welcomed

--Add better UI.
+- Add better UI.
--Add an alarm as the reminder of the work.
+- Add an alarm as the reminder of the work.
--Maintain the Done marked task until deleted.
+- Maintain the Done marked task until deleted.
--Should not add empty task.
+- Should not add empty task.
--Some sort of alert when task added or done.
+- Some sort of alert when task added or done.
--Upgrade to PWA.
+- Upgrade to PWA.

 ## ‎‍💻 Author